-This is not always the case.
+However, this isn’t always the case.
 Cats roll onto their back when feeling threatened or vulnerable, as this provides access to all four claws and their teeth.

 If your cat is affectionate during the day and sleeps on its back, it’s not a concern as the cat is demonstrating its trust in you.

 If the cat is acting off in other ways, be mindful of this sleeping position.
-The main warning signs are uncharacteristic aggression and prolonged periods of hiding.
-This suggests that the cat feels the need to be on high alert at all times.
+The main warning signs are uncharacteristic aggression and prolonged periods of hiding, suggesting that the cat feels the need to be on high alert at all times.

 This vulnerability may be due to illness or pain, such as arthritis.
 A cat’s legs will be in the air if sleeping on its back.
 While not ideal, this is preferable to placing weight on the joints.

 Cat Sleeping Flat on Side